 Payroll and personal data must be processed lawfully, fairly and in a transparent manner.
-For businesses, employee data must be collected for the legitimate purpose of completing the payroll on behalf of their employees.
-All employee data must be kept up-to-date and accurate and should only be used for the purpose gathered.
-Businesses must ensure that employee data, including payroll information, is protected and adequately secured against loss, damage, unlawful access and cyber attacks.
+For payroll bureaus, client data must be collected for the legitimate purpose of completing the payroll on behalf of their clients.
+All of your client's payroll data must be kept up-to-date and accurate and only be used for processing the payroll.
+Bureaus must ensure that the client and employee payroll data is protected and adequately secured against loss, damage, unlawful access and cyber attacks.